-elow are the types of traffic citation classifications in Illinois:
+Below are the types of traffic citation classifications in Illinois:

 - Equipment violation: While you are driving your vehicle on any road in Illinois, you must ensure your vehicle does not risk harming other people or property.
 An example of such a violation would be a headlight out, a broken tail light, or even driving with your high beams on.
 Resolving any such malfunction can help keep other roadway users safe.

-- Misdemeanor Driving Offense: These are traffic related charges and are classified as a “Class A misdemeanor," punishable by up to 24 months of court supervision, conditional discharge, or probation and up to 364 days in jail with up to $2,500 in fines.
+- Misdemeanor Driving Offense: These are traffic-related charges and are classified as a “Class A misdemeanor,” punishable by up to 24 months of court supervision, conditional discharge, or probation and up to 364 days in jail with up to $2,500 in fines.